SixLabors/ImageSharp.Drawing/samples/DrawingBackendBenchmark/README.md

 The WebGPU backend is intentionally small:

-- it probes support up front with `WebGPUEnvironment.TryProbeComputePipelineSupport(...)`
+- it probes support up front with `WebGPUEnvironment.ProbeComputePipelineSupport()`
 - it renders into an owned offscreen `WebGPURenderTarget<Bgra32>`
 - it draws through `CreateCanvas(...)`, not a hybrid CPU plus GPU canvas
 - it reads back the final frame only when the UI requests the last-iteration preview